awsdocs/amazon-ecr-user-guide/doc_source/repository-create.md

 1. Open the Amazon ECR console at [https://console\.aws\.amazon\.com/ecr/repositories](https://console.aws.amazon.com/ecr/repositories)\.

-1. From the navigation bar, choose the region to create your repository in\.
+1. From the navigation bar, choose the Region to create your repository in\.

 1. In the navigation pane, choose **Repositories**\.

 1. On the **Repositories** page, choose **Create repository**\.

-1. For **Repository configuration**, enter a unique name for your repository and choose **Create repository**\.
+1. For **Repository configuration**, enter a unique name for your repository\.

+1. For **Image tag mutability**, choose the tag mutability setting for the repository\.
+Repositories configured with immutable tags will prevent image tags from being overwritten\.
+For more information, see [Image Tag Mutability](image-tag-mutability.md)\.

+1. Choose **Create repository**\.

 1. \(Optional\) Select the repository you created and choose **View push commands** to view the steps to push an image to your new repository\.